chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/Docs/export-options-reference.md

 `Export Vertex Skin Weights`   | If enabled, export vertex bone weights and indices in skeletal meshes.
 Necessary for animation sequences.
 `Use Mesh Quantization`        | If enabled, use quantization for vertex tangents and normals, reducing size.
 Requires extension KHR_mesh_quantization, which may result in the mesh not loading in some glTF viewers.
 `Export Level Sequences`       | If enabled, export level sequences.
 Only transform tracks are currently supported.
 The level sequence will be played at the assigned display rate.
-`Export Animation Sequences`   | If enabled, export single animation asset used by a skeletal mesh component or hotspot actor.
+`Export Animation Sequences`   | If enabled, export single animation asset used by a skeletal mesh component.
 Export of vertex skin weights must be enabled.
 `Export Playback Settings`     | If enabled, export play rate, start time, looping, and auto play for an animation or level sequence.
 Uses extension EPIC_animation_playback, which is supported by Unreal's glTF viewer.
 `Texture Image Format`         | Desired image format used for exported textures.
 `Texture Image Quality`        | Level of compression used for textures exported with lossy image formats, 0 (default) or value between 1 (worst quality, best compression) and 100 (best quality, worst compression).